karthikvvk/WorkspaceTreeMaker/README.md

-# TreeMaker - Python Project Function Call Tree Analyzer
+# TreeMaker - Workspace Tree Analyzer

 A CLI tool that analyzes Python projects and generates a hierarchical tree of function calls.